-A Wireless Personal Area Network (WPAN for short) is a low-range wireless network which covers an area of only a few dozen metres.
-This sort of network is generally used for linking peripheral devices (like printers, cellphones, and home appliances), a PDA to a computer or just two nearby computers, without using a hard-wired connection.
+A Wireless Personal Area Network (WPAN for short) is a low-range wireless network that covers an area of only a few dozen meters.
+This network is generally used for linking peripheral devices (like printers, cellphones, and home appliances), a PDA to a computer, or just two nearby computers without using a hard-wired connection.
 There are several kinds of technology used for WPAN.

-Bluetooth:the main WPAN technology is Bluetooth, launched by Ericsson in 1994, which offers a maximum throughput of 1 Mbps over a maximum range of about thirty metres.
-Bluetooth, also known as IEEE 802.15.1, has the advantage of being very energy-efficient, which makes it particularly well-suited to use in small devices.
+Bluetooth: the leading WPAN technology is Bluetooth, launched by Ericsson in 1994, which offers a maximum throughput of 1 Mbps over a maximum range of about thirty meters.
+Bluetooth, also known as IEEE 802.15.1, is very energy-efficient, making it particularly well-suited to use in small devices.

-HomeRF (for Home Radio Frequency), launched in 1998 by HomeRF Working Group, has a maximum throughput of 10 Mbps with a range of about 50 to 100 metres without an amplifier.
-The HomeRF standard, despite Intel's support, was abandoned in January 2003, largely because processor manufacturers had started to support on-board Wi-Fi (via Centrino technology, which included a microprocessor and a Wi-Fi adapter on a single component).
+HomeRF (for Home Radio Frequency), launched in 1998 by the HomeRF Working Group, has a maximum throughput of 10 Mbps with a range of about 50 to 100 meters without an amplifier.
+The HomeRF standard, despite Intel's support, was abandoned in January 2003, mainly because processor manufacturers had started to support onboard Wi-Fi (via Centrino technology, which included a microprocessor and a Wi-Fi adapter on a single component).

-Infrared: the transmission is done in a direct way, whereby the devices must remain close together and in the same position during data transmission.
+Infrared: the transmission is done directly, whereby the devices must remain close together and in the same position during data transmission.
 Nowadays, it is rarely used.
 IrDA(Infrared Data Association) was formed in 1995.

 Wireless USB: short-range, high-bandwidth wireless radio communication protocol created by the Wireless USB Promoter Group.
 This method uses radio wave technology at 2.4 GHz or 5 GHz frequencies.
-Wireless USB adapter enables data communication between computers and the wireless local area network (WLAN).
-The adapter is connected to the USB port of the computer, and in most cases works in plug&play mode, as no additional drivers are required for operation.
+A wireless USB adapter enables data communication between computers and the wireless local area network (WLAN).
+The adapter is connected to the computer's USB port and, in most cases, works in plug&play mode, as no additional drivers are required for operation.

 You will need the following components: